I've Chosen Cal Maritime

 The Cal Maritime faculty launched a "New Student Common Reading Program" in 2011.
 All incoming students are required to read the same book prior to arriving on campus.
 The book will then be incorporated into New Student Orientation and integrated into your first-year experience.

-The book for Summer 2019 is Field Notes from a Catastrophe by Elizabeth Kolbert.
+The book for 2021 has not been selected yet.
 The objectives of the program are:

 Personal Computer Recommendations